yleeyilin/tp/docs/UserGuide.md

 * Name must be present in PoochPlanner.<br>

-* Using unpin command on a contact that has been unpinned do not make any changes to PoochPlanner.<br>
+* Using the unpin command on a contact that has been unpinned does not make any changes to PoochPlanner.<br>

 * A contact will still remain unpinned if you use the undo command once on a contact that has been unpinned twice or more.<br>
 </div>